 The well-being of students is a priority at KyCAD.
 We are focused on holistic wellness and work with students to create an environment that promotes health that is built upon inclusivity, respect, and compassion.
 We offer a variety of programs, services, and resources through partnerships with community agencies and peer mentors designed to promote lifelong well-being.
 Programs and services include counseling, stress management, nutrition and physical health.

 EventsSee All Events

-KyCAD is thrilled to be collaborating with the Louisville Ballet, exploring the fertile ground where the performing, visual, digital and time-based disciplines meet in exciting joint projects set for public exhibition January 31 – February 2.
+KyCAD is thrilled to collaborate with the Louisville Ballet, exploring fertile ground where performing, visual, digital and time-based disciplines meet in exciting joint projects.
+January 31 – February 2.

-Join us for our largest fundraising event of the year!
-This year’s Gala will honor the Rev. Al Shands, one of Louisville’s most prominent and most passionate patrons of the arts, and the work he has done through the Great Meadows Foundation.
+Our largest fundraising event of the year!
+The 2019 Gala honored Rev. Al Shands, one of Louisville’s most prominent and most passionate patrons of the arts, and the work he has done through the Great Meadows Foundation.